 Orleans Centre for Marriage and Family

 A selection of the TTPT articles has been published by Mascot Books under the title Table Talk and Pillow Talk: A Guide to a Happier and Richer Life and Relationship.
 Between the covers of this book, you will find help to make a good marriage better and transform a bad one into a good one.
 You will gain insights into your own dynamics and those of your marriage and receive practical tips to experience a happier and richer life and relationship.

 Those articles were written to help to enrich a marriage, to make a wise choice either to leave or choose a mate, to nurture the struggling, to heal the hurting, to empower the weak, to comfort the sorrowing, to give clarity to the confused, to challenge the stuck or to provide hope for the despairing.
 You may read this book from beginning to end, or you may read just the parts that interest you most.

-Table Talk and Pillow Talk: A Guide to a Happier and Richer Life and Relationship is available in hard cover as well as e-book form.
-The former retails at $26.95 Canadian or $24.95 US and the latter about $10.00.
-You may obtain them directly from Arjen Kouwenberg (email or 613-837-9412) or from North American retailers such as:
+Table Talk and Pillow Talk: A Guide to a Happier and Richer Life and Relationship is available in hard cover.
+You may obtain the book from Samuel Raj (phone 613-837-9868).

 Here are some comments by reviewers of the TTPT book:

 “Your work is healing, encouraging and inspiring...
 I found the material compelling.
 You have a true gift for seeing the best in humanity and drawing the best, the most compassionate and empathic sides of us to the surface.
 You give hope in this troubling world...
 I expect that many relationships will be improved, repaired and saved with the wisdom in these pages.”